mhanberg/jekyll-tailwind-starter/README.md

 ## Deployment

 This setup has been tested on [Netlify](https://www.netlify.com).
-You must add the JEKYLL_ENV in the Netlify dashboard to get the PostCSS plugin to execute.
+The JEKYLL_ENV environment variable must be set to production in order for PurgeCSS to execute.
+The included netlify.toml file will configure this on Netlify deploys